trinity-aml/NUMParser/README.md

 default PORT 38888
 default host http://rutor.info

-Possible to change some setting with config file config.yml in the directory of numParser
+Possible to change some setting with config file config.yml in the directory of numParser.
+Settings from the command line have priority under settings in the config.yml

 ##### Exemple of config.yml (possible to put settings in any combinations)
 >